 Throughout all these activities they are learning how to communicate, negotiate, think creatively, problem solve, resolve conflict, plan and work effectively in a team (Speaking and Listening, Physical, Health, Social and Emotional curriculum).

-ICT is an important subject, which plays a significant role in all areas of our curriculum.
-We teach specific skills in our ICT room, in addition to teaching in our classrooms which each have two computers and an interactive whiteboard.
+Computing is an important subject, which plays a significant role in all areas of our curriculum.
 We are continuously updating our provisions to ensure we are able to teach the three areas of the computing curriculum Computer Science, Information Technology and Digital Literacy successfully.
-We give children opportunities to use a variety of equipment including multimedia computer with supporting software, printers and programmable toys.
-All children have access to the Internet to enhance and support their learning, where appropriate.
-We use a screened service appropriate for primary school children.
-Our staff give all children opportunities to develop the skills needed for their future learning through ICT.
+We give children opportunities to use a variety of equipment including multimedia computer with supporting software, printers and programmable toys. .
 Children are taught how to stay safe on the internet through a series of e-safety lessons.

 History & Geography